heidign/sql-to-do-list/README.md

 6. The `npm run client` command will open up a new browser tab for you!

 ## Usage
-How does someone use this application?
-Tell a user story here.

-1. Enter a task, edit or delete
+1. Enter a task, edit or delete it
 2. Mark task complete

 ## Built With